devendra104/log_analyzer_tool/README.md

           pattern2: "PLAY RECAP *"
         highlited_upgrade_content: ""

-   **3:** If you wants to update the machine details search regex from build log then update it in machine_detail.sample
+   **3:** If you wants to do the analysis on the build machine, then you have to update the regex that fetched the build machine details of your job in machine_detail.sample.

+    machine_detail:
+        satellite6_db_upgrade_migrate: "awk '/The registered system name/ {print $NF}'" upgrade-to-<component-version>-rhel7: "awk '/The registered system name/ {print $NF}'"

 **How to run:**